watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

 From you CloudPak cluster, you need to provision a watsonx Assistant instance and then create an assistant in the new wxA experience.

 ### Retrieve Elasticsearch endpoints
-  The below command will print out the Elasticsearch Cluster IP and port that you will use as the hostname to access Elasticsearch in your assistant on CloudPak.
+  The below command will print out the Elasticsearch Cluster IP and port that you will use as the host and port to access Elasticsearch in your assistant on CloudPak.
   ```shell
   oc -n ${ES_NAMESPACE} get svc "$ES_CLUSTER-es-http" -o jsonpath='{.spec.clusterIP}:{.spec.ports[0].port}'; echo
   ```